Matroid schemes and geometric posets: Geometric posets

 Geometric posets arise as the poset of flats of a matroid scheme, however there are many matroid schemes which have isomorphic posets of flats.
 Nevertheless, there is a particular representative matroid scheme which we can single out using the following definition. \begin{definition} A matroid scheme $\M=(S,\rk)$ is \textbf{simple} if every atom $a\in \at(S)$ is a flat and not a loop. \end{definition}

-\begin{example} Referring to \Cref{fig:cw}, the matroid scheme on the left is simple while the one on the right is not (since the atoms are not flats).
-In fact, for this non-simple matroid scheme, its poset of flats (on the right of \Cref{fig:flats}) can itself be viewed as a matroid scheme (with the same poset of flats). \end{example}
+\begin{example} The matroid scheme in \Cref{fig:ex1} is simple while that in \Cref{fig:ex2} is not (since the atoms are not flats).
+In fact, for this non-simple matroid scheme, its poset of flats (\Cref{fig:flats2}) can itself be viewed as a matroid scheme (with the same poset of flats). \end{example}

 \begin{theorem} A poset is geometric if and only if it is isomorphic to the poset of flats of a matroid scheme.
-Furthermore, each geometric poset is the poset of flats of a unique simple matroid scheme, up to isomorphism. \end{theorem} \begin{proof} Let $\M=(\S,\rk)$ be a matroid scheme and $\F=\F(\M)$ its poset of flats; we will show that $\F$ is geometric.
+Furthermore, each geometric poset is the poset of flats of a unique simple matroid scheme, up to isomorphism.
+The same is true for locally geometric posets and matroid preschemes. \end{theorem} \begin{proof} Let $\M=(\S,\rk)$ be a matroid scheme and $\F=\F(\M)$ its poset of flats; we will show that $\F$ is geometric.
 We immediately have that $\F$ is bounded below by $\cl(\zero)$, and it is ranked and locally geometric since for any $x\in\F$, $\F_{\leq x}$ is the lattice of flats of the local matroid $\M_x=(S_{\leq x},\rk|_{S_{\leq x}})$ (\Cref{prop:localflats}).

 To see that $\F$ satisfies \eqref{g2}, let $x\in\F$, $A\subseteq \at(\F)$, and $y\in\bigvee_F A$ such that $\rk(x)<\rk(y)=|A|$.
 We may pick, for each $a\in A$, some $\tilde{a}\in\at(S_{\leq y})$ with $\cl(\tilde{a})=a$, such that there is some $z\in\bigvee_{a\in A}\tilde{a}$ with $\cl(z)=y$ (\Cref{lem:closure2}).
 Then $\rk(x)<\rk(z)$, and so by \eqref{x5} there is some $a\in A$ such that $\tilde{a}\leq_S z\leq_S y$, $\tilde{a}\not\leq_S x$, and $x\vee_S \tilde{a}\neq\emptyset$.
 Now, $\tilde{a}\not\leq_S x$ and $\tilde{a}\leq_S a$ implies $a\not\leq_S x$, hence $a\not\leq_F x$.
 Moreover, for any $u\in\tilde{a}\vee_S x$, $\cl(u)$ is an upper bound of both $a$ and $x$ (in both $S$ and $F$), hence $a\vee_F x\neq\emptyset$.
 This implies that $\F(\M)$ is a geometric poset.